 In many instances, it was difficult to separate consideration of potential impacts or costs and benefits of a particular compensation mechanism from the question of who would pay for or fund it.
 This in turn meant that few conclusions were reached with respect to these parameters that were held by all, or most, AC21 members.

 A few general themes emerged, though.
-Most members felt that putting in place any sort of compensation mechanism would tend to lessen motivation that farmers might have to bring legal action against their neighbors as a result of unintended GE presence (recognizing that there have been few if any such lawsuits in the U.S. to date), but would have little impact on legal challenges that might be brought against USDA regulatory approaches or actions relating to GE products.
+Most members felt that putting in place any sort of compensation mechanism would tend to lessen motivation that farmers might have to bring legal action against their neighbors as a result of unintended [GE][AO, KK: DELETE] presence (recognizing that there have been few if any such lawsuits in the U.S. to date), but would have little impact on legal challenges that might be brought against USDA regulatory approaches or actions relating to GE products.

 Some members suggested that a private insurance entity responsible for administering any insurance mechanism, having paid out a claim, might have incentive to strengthen measures taken by policyholders to prevent risk, or even to try and recover those costs from other farmers whose actions led to the economic loss.
 The latter train of action could make additional liability coverage, as opposed to property protection coverage, for farmers more attractive for some farmers.
 Most farmers currently have general liability insurance for their operations, often through their Farm Bureaus, but while that insurance typically covers negligence, it may not cover impacts of unintended presence of genetic material on a neighbor’s crop.

 The AC21 discussed potential impacts on trade relations upon adoption of any of the three potential compensation mechanisms.
-The entire gamut of potential views was expressed: some members felt that establishing a compensation mechanism would send a signal to purchasers of U.S. organic and non-GE products that there are problems in how the U.S. produces those products, some expressed the opinion that effects would be neutral, and some felt that it would be reassuring to our trading partners in GE-sensitive markets that steps are being taken to ensure containment.
+The entire gamut of potential views was expressed: some members felt that establishing a compensation mechanism would send a signal to purchasers of U.S. organic and non-GE products that there are problems in how the U.S. produces those products, some expressed the opinion that effects would be neutral, and some felt that it would be reassuring to our trading partners in [GE-sensitive][AO, KK: IP] markets that steps are being taken to ensure containment.
 All members felt, however, that if a compensation mechanism were to be instituted, that attention needed to be given to potential impacts on trade.

 The AC21 also considered what types of standards USDA might need to develop to enable a compensation mechanism to work to address gene flow-related economic losses absorbed by farmers producing non-GE, organic, or, more generally, identity-preserved crops.
 Most members felt that a few eligibility standards would need to be set, to demonstrate: prior farmer intent to produce an identity-preserved product; the use of “best” management practices (or at least, adequate management practices) in the cultivation of the crop; that the contract requirements under which the product was produced were reasonable and achievable; and that an actual loss occurred due to unintended presence of genetic material from another related crop.